It's not the first time in history that traditional brands have been hit by innovators.

 The appeal of smart EVs for young people has soared, even surpassing the models of Mercedes-Benz, BMW and Audi.

-While Tesla has been able to turn its body camera into a car recorder via OTA, most Mercedes-Benz, BMW and Audi models do not yet support OTA functionality.
+While Tesla (NASDAQ: TSLA) has been able to turn its body camera into a car recorder via OTA, most Mercedes-Benz, BMW and Audi models do not yet support OTA functionality.

 The existing EV models of these luxury fuel car companies are not competitive in front of the new carmakers.
 From January to September, the average monthly sales of BMW iX3 is less than 1600 units, Mercedes EQC is less than 425 units, and Audi e-tron is not even 200 units.